tylertran349/ai-chatbot/README.md

     cd ai-chatbot
     ```

-3. Install all the necessary libraries for the project to run by running the following command:
+3. Install the project dependencies by running the following command:
     ```bash
     npm install
     ```